 If you publish two videos weekly and get an average of 500 views each, an extremely ambitious goal for a small YouTube channel, you'd still make less than $20 a month at the best rates.

 Before you throw your hands up and give up, You can make money on YouTube.
 I'm showing you this ad income not to frustrate your YouTube channel goals but to prove that you need to focus on other income sources to make real money on the platform.
 First, let's look at some famous examples of YouTubers making big bank, and then I'll show you how to make the real bucks.

 Want my three favorite strategies for growing a YouTube channel?
 I'm doing a free webinar on growing subscribers fast and growing your channel into a legit business that reaches millions.
 I've reached over 3.5 million people with my channel, and these three tricks helped me the most.

 How Much Do Famous YouTube Celebrities Make?

-Six-year old Ryan of ‘Ryan’s Toy Review’ is estimated to make $11 million by opening and playing with toys in videos for his 10 million subscribers.
-I think my 5-year old son is responsible for about half of the views on the channel.
-Ryan and his parents have been masterful at finding different revenue streams from his own line of toys to licensing and a contract with Nickelodeon.
+Six-year-old Ryan of ‘Ryan's Toy Review' is estimated to make $11 million by opening and playing with toys in videos for his 10 million subscribers.
+I think my 5-year-old son is responsible for about half of the views on the channel.
+Ryan and his parents have been masterful at finding different revenue streams, from his own line of toys to licensing and a contract with Nickelodeon.

 Daniel Middleton is estimated to have made $16.5 million by playing Minecraft in videos for his 18 million subscribers.

 But think about those numbers.
 NBC gets about 18 million viewers for its Sunday Night Football broadcasts, the #1 rated show on TV.
-If the show was on YouTube, it would make just $1.2 million for the 17-game season…
+If the show were on YouTube, it would make just $1.2 million for the 17-game season…